 Supporting the UN Global Compact

 The UN Global Compact is a set of 10 voluntary principles in four areas, proposed by then UN Secretary-General Kofi A. Annan at the World Economic Forum held in January 1999.
+Yamaha Motor Group's president signed the UN Global Compact, registering as a participating company on December 5, 2017.

 The Ten Principles of the UN Global Compact